A Guide To Better Travel Shoes For Each Season

 Lauren and I love the winter.
 Not the sort that hovers around 10 degrees and gives everyone head colds.
 But the type that involves lots of snow and such low temps that you get a taste for the precipice where life meets death.
 Okay, maybe that’s a little dramatic, but we do like winter sports and even living in the alpine environments for short periods.

-I suggest buying a low-cut lightweight closed travel shoe with similar principle as the Keen sandals for summer.
+I suggest buying a low-cut lightweight closed travel shoe with a similar principle to the Keen sandals for summer.
 That is, a pair suitable for adventure and less casual situations.
 Then when you move on, they can tie to your pack until you find a buyer or worthy recipient.
-If you think another winter jaunt is on the horizon, it may pay to cart them around instead of buying another pair again in a few months.
+If you think another winter jaunt is on the horizon, it may pay to cart them around.
+Instead of buying another pair again in a few months.

 Combining Winter and Summer